Eames in Serious Play: Design in Midcentury AmericaPosted August 9, 2018

 The exhibition examines the confluence of circumstances that encouraged this playfulness in designers’ and architects’ work: New material and manufacturing technologies; an emerging interest in child development; a growing post-war middle class; a rapid rise in American consumerism, and a public desire to offset Cold War anxieties.

-See how play fostered both experimentation and problem-solving in creating furniture, toys, textiles, films, posters, ceramics, models, playground equipment, and much more.
+See how play fostered both experimentations and problem-solving in creating furniture, toys, textiles, films, posters, ceramics, models, playground equipment, and much more.

 Many of the Eames objects on view in the exhibition are on loan from the Eames Collections, LLC.